romnata/cool_tde_lab/README.md

 A computational visualization of a Tidal Disruption Event on a Supermassive Black Hole using Python+OpenGl+PyQt5/Qt.

 To add a star press "T".
 To start the disruption press "D".

+This project requires Python and the following libraries:
+- Python (3.9 or newer is recommended)
+- PyQt5 (OpenGL window management and user interaction)
+- PyOpenGL (3D rendering)
+- NumPy (vectorized numerical computations)

+You can install them with:
+pip install -r libraries.txt